On this page you will find helpful resources and supports available at Maynooth University.

 6. Online Learning: Student Supports 2020-21 Website

 This webpage contains curated resources by Maynooth University so that students can gain a deeper understanding of how to utilise technology effectively during their time at college.
+The website also has information on upcoming webinars and sessions to help students gain better understanding on the digital tools.

 7. Academic Advisory Office